waynewhbaaa/ECE-570-Final-Project/README_Original.md

-# Purdue ECE 570 Final Project

-## Monodepth2
+# Monodepth2

-This is the modified PyTorch implementation for training and testing depth estimation models using the method described in
+This is the reference PyTorch implementation for training and testing depth estimation models using the method described in

 > **Digging into Self-Supervised Monocular Depth Prediction**
 >